-9. Click the REC (Record) button.
+9. Click the rec (Record) button.
 After a three-second countdown, CR is minimized to the system tray.
-At this point, CR is recording everything that displays on your computer screen (plus webcam video if you made that choice), everything you say into your microphone (and system sounds if you made that choice in the Audio setup).
+At this point, CR is recording everything that displays on your computer screen (plus webcam video if you made that choice in the Camera Setup), and everything you say into your microphone (plus system sounds if you made that choice in the Audio setup).

-10. When you want to pause or stop recording, right-click the CR icon in the system tray, and click the Pause or Stop command from the short-cut menu.
+10. When you want to pause or stop recording, click the CR icon in the system tray, and click the Pause or Stop button.